Altar de Nossa Senhora da Conceição/ Our Lady of Concepcion

 Podem atribuir-se a uma oficina regional do círculo de Manuel Pereira.

-Altar our Lady of the Conception
+Altar of Our Lady of Conception

-At the altar of Nossa Senhora da Conceição (Our Lady of the Conception) in the central niche one can see Our Lady and her parents, Saint Anne and Saint Joachim.
+On the altar of Our Lady of Conception in the central niche was placed as a group, Our Lady and her parents, Saint Anne and Saint Joachim.
 Originally, these three sculptures did not belong to the same sculptural group.
-Saint Joachim and Saint Anne have their arms hanging down, in a gesture of holding the hand of an Our Lady as a young girl.
-The sculptures of the Virgin's parents did not belong to this altar dedicated to the Virgin of the Conception over a crescent lunar, in the centre.
-These sculptures in upholstered, polychromed and gilded wood, were commissioned by the Cathedral's Confraternity of Nossa Senhora da Conceição, in the late 17th century and were intended for an altar in the transept.
-They can be attributed to a regional workshop of Manuel Pereira's circle.
+Saint Joachim and Saint Anne have their arms down, in a gesture of holding the hand of a Virgin Mary.
+Therefore, the sculptures in question, of the Virgin's parents, did not belong to this altar dedicated to the Virgin of the Conception on the lunar crescent, in the center.